Azezal4/resume-optimizer/README.md

 1. I'm getting depressed customising my resume to every job I apply.
 I feel like my life is being wasted just on formatting.
 Let's do a simple math.
 1. After a careful examination, I plan to go with plan B, i.e Making this thing portable.
 2. Proof of concept
-3. Starting with docker, I'm using arch, so installation and config of the docker doesn't seem to much.
-I just run `pacman -S docker`
+3. Starting with docker, I'm using arch, so installation and config of the docker doesn't seem to much

-Found something interesting on why docker need root previlages

 <a id="org8834cfe"></a>